evekb/evedev-kb/common/esi/docs/Api/SkillsApi.md

 Get character skills

-List all trained skills for the given character  ---  Alternate route: `/v3/characters/{character_id}/skills/`  Alternate route: `/dev/characters/{character_id}/skills/`   ---  This route is cached for up to 120 seconds
+List all trained skills for the given character  ---  This route is cached for up to 120 seconds

 ### Example
 ```php